 They dress that way because popular entertainment culture says that’s how mass killers are supposed to dress.

 That mass murderer aesthetic also influences their choice of weaponry.
 The two most popular weapons for mass murderers are the AR-15 and the Glock pistol.
 Why the AR-15?
 Because, as the legislators who voted to ban the gun noted, the damned thing just looks lethal.
 It looks like it means business.
-As a killing tool, it’s no more effective than dozens of other weapons.
-Mass murderers choose it for aesthetic reasons.
+As a killing tool, it IS more effective than many other weapons, but most mass murderers choose it for aesthetic reasons.

 There’s an aesthetic facet to the Glock as well.
 It has a clean, no-nonsense look.
 The physical design of the Glock has actually influenced almost every other handgun manufacturer; they all now produce pistols that look similar to the Glock.
 Mass murderers also pick the Glock for the same reason two-thirds of police departments have selected it; the Glock is an incredibly effective and efficient handgun.